 Setup and Compatibility

-Getting started with iSearching is straightforward, but a few steps ensure it runs smoothly.
-Download the app from Google Play or the App Store—search for “iSearching” by FINDN LTD to grab the right one.
-Once installed, turn on Bluetooth and location services on your phone.
+Starting with iSearching is generally quick and user-friendly.
+Download the app from Google Play or the App Store (search for “iSearching” by FINDN LTD or associated developers to ensure authenticity).
+Enable Bluetooth and location services on your device first.

 Pros and Cons Analysis